Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/frameworkAcceleration.rst

     accelerationSettings[ "Apollo" ][ "Earth" ].push_back( boost::make_shared< SphericalHarmonicAccelerationSettings >( 4, 0 ) );
     accelerationSettings[ "Apollo" ][ "Earth" ].push_back( boost::make_shared< AccelerationSettings >( aerodynamic ) );

 A full list of the available acceleration models, as well as their required input and environment models, is given at the end of this page.

-One KEY point to understand is that, when creating an object of the :class:`AccelerationSettings` type (or its derived class), you must not provide any of the third body acceleration types (:literal:`third_body_central_gravity`, :literal:`third_body_spherical_harmonic_gravity`, :literal:`third_body_mutual_spherical_harmonic_gravity`) as input.
+.. note:: When creating an object of the :class:`AccelerationSettings` type (or its derived class), you must not provide any of the third body acceleration types (:literal:`third_body_central_gravity`, :literal:`third_body_spherical_harmonic_gravity`, :literal:`third_body_mutual_spherical_harmonic_gravity`) as input.
 If you wish to use a third-body gravity acceleration (typically from a point mass), simply provide :literal:`central_gravity` as input.
 Depending on the settings for your central bodies, the code will automatically create the corresponding acceleration object (central or third-body).

 Having defined all the required settings for the accelerations in your :class:`SelectedAccelerationMap`, you can create the actual acceleration models by using the :literal:`createAccelerationModelsMap` function.
 This function requires four input parameters: